zelo-415/aubo_robot_ROS/README.md

 **Original Maintainer: chenshudong@aubo-robotics.cn**

 ## Note:
 I have recorded the problems I encountered when set this up on Ubuntu 20.04.
-(For Ubuntu 20.04, I used [distrobox](https://github.com/89luca89/distrobox) so that I won't disturb my original system.)
+(For Ubuntu 20.04, I used [distrobox](https://github.com/89luca89/distrobox) so that it won't disturb my original system.)

 * This repository provides ROS support for [AUBO robots](https://aubo-robotics.com/en/).
 * This repository holds source code for 'Noetic'.